hsm-0510/rover_trajectory_simulator/README.md

 # Purpose

-The purpose of this code is to simulate a rover trajectory from a starting geographic location to an ending location, incorporating a stationary phase, acceleration, and constant speed phases.
-The simulation generates a 3D trajectory, calculates and plots net velocity and net acceleration, and saves the trajectory data to a CSV file for further analysis or visualization.
+The purpose of this code is to simulate a rover trajectory from a starting geographic location to an ending location, incorporating a stationary phase, increasing acceleration phase, constant acceleration phase, decreasing acceleration phase, and constant speed phase.
+The simulation generates a 3D trajectory, calculates and plots net velocity and net acceleration, and saves the trajectory data to a CSV file through a moving average filter to smooth the transitions between the phases in order to avoid sudden unwanted jerks.
+This trajectory generator is directly applicable for the gps-sdr-sim GPS Simulator by osqzss, and can be performed through these steps:

+# Generate The Simulation

+1. In the code find the def main() and adjust the start_lat, start_lon, start_alt, end_lat, end_lon, end_alt, max_speed, max_acceleration, rate_of_acceleration, rate_of_deceleration, stationary_duration, and sample_time accoring to your trajectory requirements.
+2. Run the python code rover_simulation_v4.py and look for the generated csv file 'simulated_trajectory.csv'
+3. Copy the csv file at the installation directory of gps-sdr-sim and run the following command:

+'''
+./gps-sdr-sim -e brdc3610.24n -u simulated_trajectory.csv -b 8
+'''

+4. The gpssim.bin file would be created and ready for trajectory simulation.

+See following link for gps-sdr-sim installation guide: https://github.com/osqzss/gps-sdr-sim

 # Design Method